-UPS, FedEx, etc.).
-The college offices, faculty, staff, and students can send mail to anyone on campus through the campus mail service without applying postage.
+The student's mailbox number is assigned annually.
+The college offices, faculty, staff, and students can send mail to anyone on campus through the on-campus mail service without applying postage.
 The addressee's name, campus mailbox number, and return address is needed for campus mail processing.